navspeak/MT/README.md

 * How the JVM handles Uncaught Exceptions from Threads
    * When a thread throws uncaught unchecked exception, threads's dispatchUncaughtException() is called by the JVM.
 Uses uncaughtExceptionHandler to determine what to call
    * we can set a Custom Exception Handler by calling setUncaughtExceptionHandler() and passing an instance of a class which implements UncaughtExceptionHandler
    * Read about thread group (virtually decreptated).
-ExecutionException also
+ExecutionException also.
+[Code](https://gist.github.com/navspeak/38030afc47c7648f05236f4d0adbba24)
  * ThreadLocal - Data persists till thread dies.
 Use threadLocal.remove();
  * Thread stop, suspend, resume - deprecated.
 [Why?](https://www.javamadesoeasy.com/2015/03/reason-why-suspend-and-resume-methods.html) Use interuppt instead.

+ # Sharing Memory across threads
+ * Are finals safe?
+ * Java Memory Model